xiaoxuan010/XUANBlog/source/about/index.md

 ## Future

-I'm enthusiastic about providing high-quality software solutions for everyone, and help people who are in need in real-world scenarios.
-I'll be happy to join if you are also passionate about fighting for all the beauties.
+I'm enthusiastic about providing useful softwares for everyone, and help people who are in need in real-world scenarios.
+I'll be happy to join if you are also passionate about fighting for all the beauties in the world.